kcm2/ab/references/angelbeatshd.rst

 * Kanade comes up to them and tells it's time for class.
 * Yuri goes "no u" and Kanade replies she's been given permission from the teachers.
 * Yuri thinks Kanade controls the NPCs and "she's as close to god as it gets" [#v1c2-1]_ [#wis-2]_.
-* Hinata asks if Kanade thinks God exists, she replies that she doesn't know, and can't imigine if he did exist [#wis-3]_.
+* Hinata asks if Kanade thinks God exists, she replies that she doesn't know, and can't imagine if he did exist [#wis-3]_.
 Hinata already thinks she is feigning ignorance.
 * He asks if there is there is anyone she likes/loves.
 She replies no.
 * Hinata asks what she would do if he were to confess, she replies she doesn't know.
 As he is about to ask Kanade to go out with him, Yuri kicks him off the roof.
 He wakes up in the infirmary.
 * Yuri talks about how love might not be a feeling in the afterlife world, and "there is no way we could fall in love".
 Yuri looks out the window, defeated, at this.
 * Hinata thinks that this is a good idea, and allows people to heal wounds.
 Hinata noticed that Yuri deflects happiness and always seems to be rushing around.
 * Yuri goes to kiss Hinata but pulls away as the joke.
 * Hinata asks if he can still get hungry even though they are dead.
-Yuri confirms this, and they they can sleepy too.
+Yuri confirms this, and that they can sleepy too.
 * Yuri is unsure if they also have sexual urges too.
 * Hinata and Yuri go to the cafeteria.
 * Yuri says that the world is a place for people to sort their hearts out, and once they have no more regrets, they will disappear [#v1c2-2]_.